 How many students are accepted who apply to the Conversation programs?

 Not all students who apply are accepted, but there are wait lists that exist throughout the summer as students change their minds or decide to opt out of the program.
 For each class, there are two cohorts of 60 students for Great Con, one cohort of 40 students for AmCon, about 25 for Asian Conversations, and roughly 30 students in EnCon.
 CH/BI ha 24 students and Race Matters will be capped at 18.
 Generally, both programs are able to accept half to a third of students who apply.

 The professors who teach in the programs review all applicant essays separately from any other consideration.
 They don’t look at your high school GPA, your test score, or essays you submitted in the fall.
 Their reasoning: you were admitted to St. Olaf, so you’re smart enough.
 It’s just about who puts together a compelling essay and how well it’s written.

 While there is a considerable amount of reading and preparation for each class (Great Conversation, especially, requires intensive reading and writing); no, St. Olaf doesn’t have any honors program.
 As a selective, academically rigorous college, every course sequence provides the rigor and opportunities you’d find at a typical “honors” level program.

 What if I don’t do a Conversation program?

-All in all, only 25% or so of Oles are involved with a Conversation program when all is said and done.
+All in all, about 30% or so of Oles are involved with a Conversation program when all is said and done.
 While they are awesome for the students who are involved, they are not the only way you’ll get a rigorous, interesting, compelling education at St. Olaf.
 Evaluate if it fits what you want and how you learn best; if it doesn’t, you won’t be looked down upon or judged for not being a Conner.